Alfreda-Stalite/Alfreda-Stalite/README.md

 - 👋 Hi, I’m MacDumogah Alfreda.
 - 👀 I’m interested in Graphic designing
-- 🌱 I’m currently learning KNUST.
+- 🌱 I’m currently a Computer Science student at KNUST.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Alfreda-Stalite/Alfreda-Stalite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.